Cataract Surgery

-We have several convenient locations throughout the greater Ohio area and we have helped thousands of patients find solutions to their cataract problems.
+We have several convenient locations throughout Dayton and Springboro and we have helped thousands of Dayton area patients find solutions to their cataract problems.
 Contact us to learn more or schedule your consultation appointment.

 A cataract is a clouding of the natural lens inside the eye.
 Light cannot pass through the clouded lens properly, which results in blurred and distorted vision.
 A clouded lens is like looking through a window “fogged” with steam.
 Cataracts generally form very slowly, and do not occur at the same age or rate in everyone.
 They gradually make the natural lens in your eye more and more cloudy until they ultimately interfere with your vision.
 Cataracts are painless and do not change the appearance of the eye.
 You can get cataracts in one eye or both eyes — but they do not spread from one eye to the other.